 - all text in a sans serif font like Arial or Helvetica, with a minimum size of 12 points, left-aligned, and in single columns

 If you are creating a PDF using Microsoft Word or PowerPoint, you can use the built-in accessibility checker to pick up issues that are affecting your document before you export it to PDF.

 After creating your PDF, you should also use the accessibility checker in Adobe Acrobat Pro to check your PDF meets the necessary standards.
-If you do not have Acrobat Pro, you may need to request it via the Service Desk, or speak to the ONS Graphic Design team to fix certain issues.
+If you do not have Acrobat Pro, you can request it via the Service Desk or speak to the ONS Graphic Design team to fix certain issues.

 You should also check your PDF is accessible with a screen reader.

 These checks should all be carried out and any accessibility issues resolved before the document is uploaded.

 Clear and useful titles and file names help users understand what a PDF document contains without having to open and read the entire document.
 Without a descriptive title or clear file name, users may need to spend time searching the document to decide whether the content is relevant.